Starting small but starting today!

 One note, if you’re still learning the basics of your DAW and in general just moving your first steps into the sound design field, I would suggest enhancing your knowledge level a little bit before diving into my Feedforward Sounds series.
 However, if you’re ready for something on a complete different level feel free to explore FFS01 // Rhythmic Processing!

 I wanted to create a series of educational videos that would work as a direction to point at, and not as an absolute destination where everybody ends up at the same time with the same results.
 I hope you’ll enjoy the experience and feel inspired to create something unique!

-Rhythmic Processing is a technique that allows the creation of multiple rhythmic elements, in real-time, from a single instrumental part.
+Rhythmic Processing is an advanced sound design technique that allows the creation of multiple rhythmic elements, in real-time, from a single instrumental part.
 The dynamic accents of the instrumental part (in this case an acoustic guitar) are routed into several plugin chains, each one creating a separate rhythmic element.

 Video Workflow ▸ concept behind the technique ▸ recording of initial instrumental part ▸ setup of the Live session ▸ detailed function of each individual plugin chain ▸ final performance ▸ final notes.

-// These two tracks further illustrate how Rhythmic Processing works:
+// These five tracks further illustrate how Rhythmic Processing works:

 // Reviews (with useful comments)

 On Create Digital Music by Peter Kirn